Python SDK Quickstart

 Before you can start using the SDK, you'll need to create an API key:

-- Visit the TABStack Console
+- Visit the Tabstack Console

 - Sign in to your account (or create one if you haven't already)